ulflor/wavepacket/doc/getting-started.rst

   you usually want to setup a Schroedinger equation, but for density operators, you may compose your equation from various commutators, anticommutators, Lindblad Liouvillians etc.
-# As the next step, you need to specify your initial state that you want to
+# Next you specify your initial state that you want to propagate.
-  propagate.
-# Finally, you set the solver for your equations of motion, and propagate
+# Finally, you set up the solver for your equations of motion, and propagate
   your initial state in time [#solvers]_.

 This programmatic approach is rather complex and verbose when compared to more rigid programs.